Frequently Asked Questions

 Most of our trips use 4 star accommodation, unless otherwise noted on the specific trip descriptions.
 Sometimes, in order to give you a more authentic Kiwi experience with local hosts, we’ll use 3+ star lodging (for example on remote high country stations).
 These properties are still clean and comfortable.
 Where we can we stay in LGBTQ owned accommodation, and in all cases our hosts are LGBTQ-friendly.
 At times we also use 2 Bedroom apartments, where each bedroom has its own ensuite or private bathroom.
 There is typically a shared living area that allows for more social connections also.
 We note this on the full itinerary we send you when you request more information on a trip.

 Again, it depends on the trip.
 We include a comment on the pacing in all our trip descriptions so you can see whether the trip is about getting up and into each day’s activity, or whether our focus is on slow starts with relaxed meandering.
 Even on active trips, we plan in slower days with down time for chilling.
 We’re certainly not about 5am wake up calls to get you on the road – unless of course you’re on a photography trip and want that dawn photo shoot!

 No. We will help arrange transfers to and from the start and end of each trip.

-All trips include all breakfasts, some lunches, and usually about half of the dinners.
+Our trips typically include all or most breakfasts, some lunches, and usually about half of the dinners.
 Each trip lists the number of meals included.
 New Zealand has fantastic dining options, from quick bites to formal high class dining so we want you to have the freedom to explore those options on your own some nights.
 You can choose to dine with other travellers, or wander off for time away if you prefer.
 Don’t worry if you’re travelling solo, there is always someone to explore a restaurant with.

 Yes, almost always.
 Let us know when you book so we can work with our local suppliers to make sure we’re taking care of you.